Things to know before you go backpacking in Bolivia

 Bolivia is our Marmite.
 We honestly can’t decide whether we loved it or hated it.
-We had some of our best highs of the trip there (Uyuni Salt Flats, caving in Torotoro, clubbing with locals in Cochabamba), but we also had some of our biggest lows (having £120 stolen from our locked, private room; a bus driver refusing to stop at our destination; protests making us climb mountains with all our backpacks; emergency room-worthy illness).
+Backpacking in Bolivia gave us some of our best highs of the trip (Uyuni Salt Flats, caving in Torotoro, clubbing with locals in Cochabamba), but we also had some of our biggest lows (having £120 stolen from our locked, private room; a bus driver refusing to stop at our destination; protests making us climb mountains with all our backpacks; emergency room-worthy illness).

-Once you’ve read these general travel tips for Bolivia, have a more detailed gander at some of these posts:
+Once you’ve read these tips for backpacking in Bolivia, have a more detailed gander at some of these posts:

 Also, it’s not unheard of to be sharing your bus with several coffins, secured with cellotape.
 Nice.

 One thing to remember when going through bus terminals in Bolivia (and most in Peru as well) is that you have to pay for use of the terminal, or your ‘Uso’.
 You normally have to pay a few Bolivianos at a counter – usually with a very large queue – to get a ticket which you give to the person at the door to Departures, so plan ahead if you’re one of those people who ends up in a rush.
 Make sure you have coins; they often have a hissy fit if you don’t have change from large notes, even with thousands of coins sat in front of them.

 You do not have to pay anything when your bus arrives at a new terminal.

 From small companies, you may be able to barter down on prices – if they don’t have a printed price board, expect that you’re paying a gringo tax.
 Suggest a new price and watch how quickly their original number comes down.
 You’ll also be able to get cheaper tickets if you turn up as the bus is pulling away with empty seats (really, not advisable).
 Generally, buses in Bolivia should cost £1 (10 Bolivianos) per hour of travel.